 The Association of Zoos and Aquariums defines animal enrichment as, “a dynamic process for enhancing animal environments within the context of the animals’ behavioral biology and natural history.”
-For animal care staff at the Milwaukee County Zoo, this translates into finding unique and safe ways to encourage animals to show their natural behaviors; thus keeping their minds active and healthy, and ultimately enhancing their overall welfare.
-On Wednesday, June 25, visitors can see firsthand how the zookeepers provide enrichment for many of our 3,000+ animals in our care during Animal Enrichment Day, taking place from 9 a.m. to
+For animal care staff at the Milwaukee County Zoo, this translates into finding unique and safe ways to encourage animals to show their natural behaviors; keeping their minds active and healthy, and ultimately enhancing their overall welfare.
+A variety of enrichment stations will be located in the Zoo’s pachyderm mall, displaying and explaining the five different types of enrichment, and how the keepers use these techniques to keep the animals active and healthy.

 The five types of enrichment used at the Milwaukee County Zoo include: